mjpernot/mongo-data/README.md

 # Classification (U)

 # Description:
-  This program is used to take an external JSON document and insert into a Mongo database, delete a document from a Mongo database collection based on passed key(s) and value(s), or truncate a collection within a Mongo database.
+  Used to take an external JSON document and insert into a Mongo database, delete a document from a Mongo database collection based on passed key(s) and value(s), or truncate a collection within a Mongo database.

 ###  This README file is broken down into the following sections: